 The Henry F. Schorreck Memorial Lecture Speaker Series: Addressing cryptologic issues from an historical perspective.

-The Henry F. Schorreck Memorial Lecture Speaker Series is an annual program featuring historical lectures named in honor of the former NSA Historian Henry F. Schorreck who passed away in June 2004.
-The Series is sponsored by the Center for Cryptologic History (CCH) with support from the NCMF.
 The lectures included in the series are presented by preeminent scholars who address cryptologic issues with an historical perspective.
 Previous talks have been delivered by scholars in the field such as David Kahn, Christopher Andrew, John Ferris, and Stephen Budiansky.
 These talks are held in the Magic Room of the National Cryptologic Museum and are free and open to the public.

 Upcoming Program: TBA